 [Your Mobile Number]

-There will be instances when you’ll need to decline an interview.
-This could happen if you’re already considering another job offer or realised that the job isn’t for you.
+There may be times when you need to decline an interview.
+This could happen if you’re moving forward with another opportunity or have decided that the role is not the right fit for you.

 If you need to decline a job interview invitation, do so politely and professionally.
-Start by thanking the recruiter and showing appreciation for their consideration, then let them know you have to decline the invitation.
-You can briefly explain why without going into detail.
-You can also make a good impression by recommending someone else who might be interested or fitter for the offer.
+Start by thanking the recruiter for their time and consideration, then state that you must decline.
+You may give a brief reason, though it isn’t necessary to go into detail.
+If appropriate, you can also leave a positive impression by recommending someone who may be better suited for the role.

 Here’s a template you can use to decline a job interview invitation: